MCP-Mirror/jakenuts_mcp-cli-exec/README.md

 #### cli-exec
 Execute one or more CLI commands in a specific working directory
 - Supports single commands, && chained commands, or array of commands
-- Tracks and updates working directory between commands
+- All commands execute in the specified working directory
 - Returns detailed results for each command:
   - Success/failure status
   - Exit code
   - stdout and stderr (ANSI codes stripped)
   - Execution duration
-  - Current working directory
+  - Working directory
 - Stops on first command failure
 - Optional timeout per command (default: 5 minutes)

+Note: Due to execution context limitations, each command runs independently.
+Directory changes (cd) within commands do not affect subsequent commands.
+All commands execute in the initially specified working directory.

 ### Output Format